The Latest: G'town one and done, loses big to Colorado - WTMJ

 INDIANAPOLIS (AP) — The Latest on the first round of the NCAA Tournament (all times Eastern):

 Georgetown’s late-season surge is over.
-Fifth-seeded Colorado took command with 11 3-pointers in the first half and cruised to a 96-73 win over the Hoyas.
+Fifth-seeded Colorado took command with 11 3-pointers in the first half and cruised to a 96-73 win over the Hoyas in the East Region.

 Freshman Jabari Walker had a career-high 24 points to lead Colorado, which went 16 for 25 from long range — that’s 64% — was 34 of 56 from the floor.
 Colorado also had 27 assists.
 D’Shawn Schwartz had 18 points and made four of his five 3s in the first half to put Colorado into cruise control.